camacho/format-package/README.md

 6.  [`format-package.config.yaml` or `format-package.config.yml`](#with-format-packageymlyaml-format-packageconfigymlyaml)
 7.  [`format-package`](#with-packagejson) property in `package.json`

-If there are no valid configuration, it will use the [default](lib/defaults/index.js).
+If there are no configuration from the above search places, `format-package` will move up one directory level and try again.

+`format-package` will continue searching until arriving at the home directory.

+If no configuration is found, then the [default](lib/defaults/index.js) configuration is used.

 ### Configuration Schema

 <!-- AUTO-GENERATED-CONTENT:START (REGION:src=./lib/cli/config-schema.js&region='Joi Schema') -->
 <!-- The below code snippet is automatically added from ./lib/cli/config-schema.js -->

 ```js
 const JoiConfigSchema = Joi.object({
   order: Joi.array()